 - We will reach out to speakers in the order of completed request forms received.
 This is generally the last month in which to submit a speaker request for the upcoming April.

-- We will contact you in with an update regarding your request.
+- We will contact you with an update regarding your request.
 Requests for April speaker submitted in March have a low chance of being accommodated.

 - Requests received in April have an extremely low chance of being accommodated.